-Sourdough English Muffins are one of the tastiest breakfast breads in my opinion, unique and delicious.
+Sourdough English Muffins are one of the tastiest, unique and delicious breakfast breads in my opinion.

-Samuel Bath Thomas had moved to the US from Plymouth in England, where he opened a bakery.
+Samuel Bath Thomas moved to the US from Plymouth in England, where he opened a bakery.

-The english muffin is cooked on both sides creating a bread product that is toasted on the outside and soft and full of holes on the inside.
+The english muffin is cooked on both sides making it toasted on the outside and soft and full of holes on the inside.

 There is nothing quite like making your own breakfast breads in the morning.

 Especially with this easy recipe for sourdough English muffins.